HR Executive

 If there's an African-American employee who's doing a poor job and needs to get canned, do you take extra precautions than if it were a white employee?
 And if he or she plays the race card, what do you do?

-Asked by Aya! about 12 years ago
+Asked by Aya! over 12 years ago

 The short answers is no, I don't take extra precautions.
 Every employee in that situation should be treated fairly, regardless of any personal characteristics.
 Truth is, with the passage of many federal, state and local laws, just about any characteristic can be considered a 'protected category' - race, religion, national origin, age, gender, religion, military status, sexual orientation.
 If almost everyone falls into one or more protected categories, then is anyone really special?
 Hence my assertion that all employees who are going to be fired need to be treated fairly, consistently and with respect.
 Plus, it's the right thing to do.
 If someone raises a concern that they are not being treated fairly because of one of the above categories, then the company has an obligation to look into the concerns.
 Either HR, Legal or an outside investigator should talk with the employee, understand the issues, gather any additional information relevant to the situation, and make a determination if there is any discrimination occurring and, if so, if it is related to the employee's performance.
 What is found during that process guides next steps.
 If there is discrimination, then there are bigger issues than a non-performing employee.
 If not, then the issue of discrimination has been resolved and the performance process can continue forward.